denizydmr07/Facial_Expression_Classifier_FER2013/README.md

 This repository contains code for training an emotion recognition model using the [FER2013](https://www.kaggle.com/datasets/msambare/fer2013) dataset and the [VGG16](https://arxiv.org/abs/1409.1556) architecture.
 The primary objective is to classify facial expressions into seven different emotions: angry, disgust, fear, happy, sad, surprise, and neutral.

 ### Hyperparameter Tuning
-Hyperparameter tuning is a crucial aspect of optimizing model performance.
-The following hyperparameters were fine-tuned for this project:

 - *Learning Rate:* I set the learning rate of the Adam optimizer to 1e-4.
 - *Batch Size:* I chose the batch size of 512 for both training and validation data generators.
 - *Epochs:* The model was trained for 20 epochs.